 1- Romanian Dead Lift

-As you hold the dumbells push one foot behind you, shift the weight into the right foot, and with the back straight, hinge at the hips and raise the left leg in order to position the torso parallelly to the floor.
+While holding the dumbell, push one foot behind you, shift the weight to the right foot and, keeping your back straight, pivot at the hips and raise the left leg to keep your torso parallel to the floor.
 Once you feel comfortable with the exercise, work towards a heavier weight and between 10 and 15 repetitions.

 2- Pulsing Squats

-Pulsing squats are a great exercise to burn out your leg muscles.
-Start standing straight up and push your hips back, keeping your weight in your heels.
-Engage your core and work towards a 90-degree angle at the bottom of your squat.
-Without standing completely straight, come back up to a 145-degree angle and repeat.
-Pulse for 30 to 60 reps.
+Pulsing squats are a great exercise to burn your leg muscles.
+Start by standing straight and pushing your hips back, keeping your weight in your heels.
+Engage your core and work toward a 90-degree angle at the bottom of your squat.
+Without standing completely straight, return to a 145-degree angle and repeat.
+Repeat for 30 to 60 repetitions.

 3- Jumping Lunges

-First, you need to start in a typical lunge pose, with your right foot forward and bent 90 degrees at the knee and your left foot extended behind your body and then you need to tighten your core and propel yourself upwards with your right foot so that you are jumping in the air.
-Next, you need to switch feet mid-jump and land in a lunge, with your left foot forward and then you need to repeat for two sets of 5 reps each.
+First, you need to start in a typical lunge position, with your right foot forward and bent 90 degrees at the knee and your left foot extended behind your body, and then you need to tighten your core and propel yourself up with your right foot so that you are jumping in the air.
+Next, you need to switch feet mid-jump and land in a lunge with your left foot forward and then you need to repeat for two sets of 5 reps each.

-This exercise is a high-intensity exercise, but it also gets results quickly.
-That’s why while it is great to practice once or twice a week, be sure to keep your routine within personal limits.
+This is a high-intensity exercise, but it also produces results quickly.
+So while it’s great to do once or twice a week, be sure to keep your routine within your personal limits.

 4- Speed Skaters